Darren Flutie: After football

 He was as an analyst on the CFL on CBC from 2002 to 2006.
 Since leaving CBC, Flutie has served as a high school football coach.
 He was volunteer coach with the Natick High School football team from 2007 until his son Troy graduated in 2014.
 He was also NHS' boys basketball head coach during the 2008–09 season.
 He then served as offensive coordinator at Newton South High School and from 2018 to 2020 held the same position at the Rivers School.
 He also works for a medical device company.

+Personal life

 With his brother Doug on drums, Darren plays guitar, in the Flutie Brothers Band.
 The group released a 9 song album in 1996 titled Catch This, along with a CD, Ramblin Scramblin Man that was released in 1999.
 The group still occasionally play live shows to this day.

 Flutie is married to his wife Teri, together they have a daughter Taylor and a son Troy.
 He still resides in Natick Massachusetts.
 His son Troy also went on to play for Boston College.